-The purpose of this post is to share some recent work I’ve been involved with in the Farm Animal & Wildlife Project in 2026.
+The purpose of this post is to share some recent work I’ve been involved with in the Farm Animal & Wildlife Project during 2026.
 It has been an enjoyable and busy year so far working with farm and wild creatures.
-I’ve been grateful to be able to work with a variety of different kinds of animals this year.
+I’ve been grateful to be able to work with a variety of different kinds of animals this year so far.

 At the start of this year, January 2026, I went out to Raymond Wildlife Area near Flagstaff, AZ to work with some wild bison who live there.
 It was a beautiful experience to connect with a large group of bison who were living happily in their herd.
 They told me how much they cherished their home and family.
 They had concerns for their safety due to hunting in the area.
 I was glad to offer them energy healing to support their physical health and emotional well-being.